Two-Stage Signal Reconstruction for Amplitude-Phase-Time Block Modulation-based Communications: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} emergence of sixth-generation (6G) wireless networks is expected to impose stringent quality-of-service (QoS) requirements, particularly in terms of data rate, connectivity, latency, reliability, and coverage \cite{Wang2023OnTheRoad}.
-Meeting these demands will likely necessitate the utilization of wider bandwidth resources, the deployment of increasingly dense network infrastructures, and the execution of more computationally intensive signal processing tasks \cite{Xu2023EdgeLearning,Shi2023Intelligent}.
-These developments, however, are anticipated to trigger a substantial increase in overall network energy consumption.
-Recent studies suggest that by 2030, the information and communication technology (ICT) sector could be responsible for more than 20\% of the world's energy supply \cite{Zhang2024Toward}, highlighting a pressing need to improve the energy efficiency (EE) of future wireless systems \cite{Yao2025Energy}.
-It is estimated that 6G networks need to achieve an EE improvement of up to two orders-of-magnitude relative to the current fifth-generation (5G) systems in order to align with long-term sustainability goals \cite{Wang2023OnTheRoad}.
+\IEEEPARstart{T}{he} advent of sixth-generation (6G) wireless networks will impose unprecedented quality-of-service (QoS) requirements, particularly regarding data rate, connectivity, latency, reliability, and coverage \cite{Wang2023OnTheRoad}.
+Meeting these demands will likely necessitate the utilization of wider bandwidth resources, the deployment of increasingly dense network infrastructures, and the execution of more computationally intensive signal processing tasks \cite{Xu2023EdgeLearning,YangPrivacySecurityTrustworthiness2025}.
+These developments, however, are anticipated to drive a substantial increase in overall network energy consumption.
+Recent studies suggest that by 2030, the information and communication technology (ICT) sector could account for more than 20\% of global energy consumption \cite{Zhang2024Toward}, underscoring an urgent need to improve the energy efficiency (EE) of future wireless networks \cite{Yao2025Energy}.
+To align with long-term sustainability goals, it is estimated that 6G networks need to achieve an EE improvement of up to two orders of magnitude compared to current fifth-generation (5G) systems \cite{Wang2023OnTheRoad}.